juristr/fabiangosebrink.github.io/_posts/2014-09-14-wpf-basics-ii-the-inotifypropertychanged-interface.md

 navigation: True
 cover: 'assets/images/download_edit_dark.jpg'
 subclass: 'post tag-speeches'
+disqus: true
+categories: articles
 ---

-# Wpf Basics II &#8211; The INotifyPropertyChanged Interface

-&nbsp;

 UPDATE UPDATE UPDATE:

 Check the CallMemberName-Possibility [here](http://offering.solutions/2015/02/08/callmembername-for-inotifypropertychanged/ "CallMemberName for INotifyPropertyChanged")

-* * *

-&nbsp;

 In the first part I told something about the databinding [here](http://offering.solutions/2014/09/02/wpf-basics-how-to-make-first-steps-of-databinding/ "Wpf Basics I – How to make first steps of Databinding").
 The second part should be something about refreshing the data at the UI.
 We said that the UI only knows the datacontext and its properties.
 So far so god.
 It is binding them at startup and we&#8217;re done so far.

 Just to calm down the ones who expect a solution: Can be found in the third article [here](http://offering.solutions/2014/10/01/wpf-basics-iii-correct-implementation-of-commands/ "Wpf Basics III – Correct implementation of Commands")

 But what if the data underneath is changing.
-What if a service or anything else has new data and want to tell the UI &#8220;Hey there, I have something new!&#8221;
+What if a service or anything else has new data and want to tell the UI "Hey there, I have something new!"

-&nbsp;

-Therefore the binding has to be &#8220;refreshed&#8221; and we have the INotifyPropertyChanged-Interface to get this job done.
+Therefore the binding has to be "refreshed" and we have the INotifyPropertyChanged-Interface to get this job done.

 Lets take our code from before and give it a timer which sets the name we want to display after 3 seconds:

-&nbsp;

 <pre class="lang:c# decode:true ">&lt;Grid&gt;
 	&lt;StackPanel&gt;